RELATES TO: KRS 314.011(12), 314.073, 314.131(1), (2)

 STATUTORY AUTHORITY: KRS 314.073(3), 314.131(1), (2)

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(2) and 314.073(3) require the Board of Nursing to promulgate administrative regulations establishing requirements for continuing competency and approval of providers of continuing education.
 This administrative regulation establishes requirements for providers of continuing education.

 Section 1.
-Definitions.
-(1) "Continuing education activity" means an offering given by a provider of continuing education who has been approved by the board and that relates to the practice of nursing or contributes to the competency of a nurse extending knowledge beyond that obtained in initial nursing preparation or pertinent to specific work requirements.
+Definition.
+"Continuing education activity" means an offering given by a provider of continuing education who has been approved by the board and that relates to the practice of nursing or contributes to the competency of a nurse extending knowledge beyond that obtained in initial nursing preparation or pertinent to specific work requirements.

 Section 2.
-(1) A provider applicant who wants to offer a continuing education activity or a refresher course shall submit an:
+(1) A provider applicant who wants to offer a continuing education activity shall submit an:

 (a) Application for Provider Approval; and